pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 The following account, resources, and application versions are required for use in this document:

-- A GCP account with a payment method set up to pay for the GCP resources you create and appropriate GCP account permissions and knowledge to:
+- An Amazon AWS account with a payment method set up to pay for the Amazon cluster and RDS resources you create and appropriate AWS account permissions and knowledge to:

-  - Create a PostgreSQL Database.
+  - Create an Amazon RDS database.

   - Select an appropriate location in which to deploy your database resource; the document assumes your location is US East.

-  You are responsible for any financial costs incurred for your GCP resources.
+  You are responsible for any financial costs incurred for your AWS resources.

 - Pega Platform 8.3.1 or later.

-- Pega Docker images – your deployment requires the use of a custom Docker image to install Pega Platform into a database that is used by your PKS cluster.
+- Pega Docker images – your deployment requires the use of a custom Docker image to install Pega Platform into a database that is used by your Amazon EKS cluster.
 After you build your image, you must make it available in a private Docker registry.
 To build your own image from the base image that Pega provides, you must have:

   - A DockerHub account to which you will push your final image to a private DockerHub repository.
 The image you build with Pega-provided components cannot be shared in a public DockerHub repository.